plusserver/docs/content/en/cloudhub/users/_index.md

 type: "docs"
 weight: 5
 description: >
-    Informationen for Users in CloudHub
+    Information about Users in CloudHub
 ---